Lydia70/Coursera-IBM-Data-Science-Professional-Certificate/README.md

 8. Machine Learning with Python <br>
 9. Capstone Project.

-In this repository, I post my assignment I have completed.
+In this repository, I post my assignments I have completed.